 - Have your gym bag, water bottle and keys in the same spot so you can just grab them and go.

 Choose shorter, high-intensity workouts

 Knowing that you only have to workout for around 30 minutes can make it easier to clear space in your morning schedule.
-I follow the same routines as you guys, using my Sweat With Kayla app, which means I can do my workouts anywhere (even when I’m travelling).
+I follow the same routines as you guys, using my BBG program in the SWEAT app, which means I can do my workouts anywhere (even when I’m travelling).

 Turn your commute into a workout